 Vacation home investments come with many perks, including earning passive income, enjoying personal retreats, and potentially increasing your property's value over time.
 However, the most attractive financial advantage is the wide range of tax deductions available to property owners.

-Owning a short-term rental property can be a lucrative venture, but it's crucial to understand the tax implications and potential deductions to make the most of your investment.
+Owning a short-term rental property, whether it's by the California coast or the buzz of New York City, can be a lucrative venture, but it's crucial to understand the tax implications and potential deductions to make the most of your investment.

 Some of the key deductions you might be able to claim: